 For employees working in the most hazardous sectors such as constructions, natural resources, healthcare, enforcement or even transportation.
 The iHelp device offers complete employees safety solution to ensure that workers are safe at all times and when they are in danger the employers are aware and can send help immediately.

 OMG Solutions specializes in a wide range of tracking, recording and alarm technology.
 We offer modern solutions to daily problems, such as fall prevention methods, safety alarms, remote recording and many more.
-OMG Solutions was awarded the Singapore 500 Enterprise in 2018 and 2019.
-But our business has extended beyond the city, into other countries such as Indonesia.
 For more information, visit our About Us page.